Finiteness criteria for Gorenstein homological dimension and some invariants of groups: Modules of finite Gorenstein flat dimension

-\begin{Proposition} Let $k$ be a commutative ring such that $\textrm{sfli}k<\infty$ and $G$ be a group such that there exists a weak characteristic module for $G$ over $k$.
-Then, a $kG$-module $M$ is Gorenstein flat if and only if its Pontryagin dual $DM$ is Gorenstein injective. \end{Proposition}
+\begin{Corollary} Let $k$ be a commutative ring such that $\textrm{sfli}k<\infty$ and $G$ be a group such that there exists a weak characteristic module for $G$ over $k$.
+Then, a $kG$-module $M$ is Gorenstein flat if and only if its Pontryagin dual $DM$ is Gorenstein injective. \end{Corollary}

 \begin{proof}Since $\textrm{sfli}k<\infty$, invoking Theorem \ref{theo310}, the existence of a weak characteristic module implies that every $kG$-module has finite Gorenstein flat dimension.
 Therefore, Proposition \ref{Ginj} implies that a $kG$-module $M$ is Gorenstein flat if and only if its Pontryagin dual $DM$ is Gorenstein injective, as needed. \end{proof}